Employers: Employing someone who is not an EU/EEA national

-- It is your responsibility as employer to check that foreign employees have a valid residence permit.
+- It is your responsibility as employer to confirm that foreign employees have a valid residence permit.

 - You can check whether the worker has a residence permit by asking him or her to show you his or her residence card.
 The residence card states what type of residence permit the worker has.

 - Some types of residence permits entitle their holder to work in any type of job, for example residence permits for family immigration, or permanent residence permits.

-- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway can change employers without applying for a new residence permit.
+- People who came to Norway as work immigrants and have a residence permit as a skilled worker with an employer in Norway may change employers without applying for a new residence permit.
 However, they must work in the same type of position as before.
-The pay and working conditions must not be poorer than is normal in Norway, and they must still meet the other requirements for a residence permit as a skilled worker with an employer in Norway.
+The pay and working conditions must not be inferior to what is normal in Norway, and the employee must still meet the other residence permit requirements for a skilled worker with an employer in Norway.

 - Other people who came to Norway as work immigrants often have a residence permit that specifies that they must work in one particular job for one particular employer.
-This will be specified on their residence card (for example as a «seasonal worker at Stordriften farm»).
-If the person you wish to employ holds this kind of residence permit, he or she must get a new residence permit before they can start working for you.
+This will be specified on their residence card (for example as a "seasonal worker at Stordriften farm").
+If the person you wish to employ holds this kind of residence permit, he or she must obtain a new residence permit before they can start working for you.

 - Some asylum seekers who are waiting for their applications to be decided are permitted to work.
 In such case, they will have a letter stating this.

-- You can also contact the UDI's information service to check whether the person has the right type of permit.
+- You can also contact UDI's Information Service to check whether the person has the right type of permit.

 - Employers who employ foreign workers who do not have the right type of residence permit can be punished by fines or imprisonment.